- Nathan Myhrvold born (1959)

 Recipe of the day

-As we approach the holiday season, it is important to be aware of foods that are more likely to affect our blood pressure in a negative way.
-Many holiday traditions involve eating and drinking with friends and family, and so it is essential to understand which foods to avoid and which foods should be approached with moderation.
+It is important to be aware of foods that are more likely to affect our blood pressure in a negative way.
+Many social activities involve eating and drinking with friends and family, and so it is essential to understand which foods to avoid and which foods should be approached with moderation.

 Many studies have concluded that hypertension, or high blood pressure, affects more than 31 percent of all Americans and accounts for nearly 38 million doctor visits annually.
 High blood pressure accounts for nearly 26,000 deaths in the U.S. annually and is a leading risk factor for stroke and heart disease.